VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment_detailed/1_example_dataset.md

 S.daqsystem_add(vis_system);
 ```

 The ced_system and the vis_system both have very similar readers ndi.daq.reader.mfdaq.cedspike2() under different object names.
-The only difference between the two is that the file parameters for the vis_system reader include the ‘stims.tsv’ file.
-This means that the vis_rdr will be able to access the ‘stims.tsv’ file as well.
+The only difference between the two is that the file parameters for the vis_system reader include the `stims.tsv` file.
+This means that the vis_rdr will be able to access the `stims.tsv` file as well.
 Again, we don't use identifiers when creating our ndi.daq.system.mfdaq object.
 It might be useful to assign identifiers to each object now that we have more than one, but we won't be doing too much with these particular objects other than making our DAQ system.

 Aside from differences in file parameters, the key difference between the ced_system and the vis_system is that the vis_system requires a ndi.daq.metadatareader object.
 Unlike the reader object which only requires an identifier that is assigned by NDI, the metadatareader object requires for us to manually identify the tab_separated_file_parameter property.
-In this case, we identify the tab_separated_file_parameter as the ‘stims.tsv’ file.
+In this case, we identify the tab_separated_file_parameter as the `stims.tsv` file.

 Last, we will tell NDI how these devices are synchronized with each other.
 These two daq systems have a file in common (`spike2data.smr`), which
 means that they have a common time base, but NDI doesn't know that the two daq systems can be synchronized yet.
 Here we add a "syncrule" that